Read Skin Walker, Part 2 Here

 Sitting back down, I glared up at Nate.
 “Shut up.”
 I said, squeezing the words through clenched teeth.
 What the hell did he know.
 He was a Bird.
 Born a Bird.
 There are just certain perspectives, certain points of view that people who haven’t had the experience can’t even approach.
 I rolled my eyes and placed my attention back on the orderliness of my desk.
 “Don’t you have something better to do?”
 I was giving him five more minutes before he would need to move on.
 I didn’t want anyone coming to the erroneous notion that I wasn’t a hard working, human.
 I was usually the earliest to arrive and the latest to leave, except for the day, that day, the incident with the crows and the girl happened.

-Then I heard a sound that resembled knuckles rapping against a door, which is impossible because I sat in the middle of a cubicle farm; smack dead in the middle.
+Then I heard a sound that resembled knuckles rapping against a door, which was impossible because I sat in the middle of a cubicle farm; smack dead in the middle.
 Well, maybe almost in the middle.
 Tommy was actually seated in the middle, symmetrically speaking.
-I tried to trade cubicles with him with no luck because my position felt a little off putting and irksome with its bucking of linear organization.
+I tried to trade cubicles with him on numerous occasions with no luck because.
+The position of my cubicle and chair felt a little off putting and irksome with its bucking of linear organization.

 Knock, knock, knock.
 I heard the sounds again.
 The only doors that could be knocked belonged to the prison guards that sat in the glass offices around the edge of the Great Hall as I referred to it.